Seblak: Ingredients

-At first glance, the ingredients and cooking method of seblak is quite similar to other common Indonesian food, such as mie goreng and kwetiau goreng, however seblak differ with the chewy gelatin-like texture of wet kurupuk, and mostly quite spicy, owed to generous addition of sambal chili paste.
-Customer might order the degree of spiciness of their seblak priorly, although the default taste was quite hot and spicy.
+At first glance, the ingredients and the cooking method of seblak is quite similar to other common Indonesian food, such as mie goreng or kwetiau goreng, however seblak differs with the chewy gelatin-like texture of wet kurupuk, and is mostly quite spicy, owed to the generous addition of sambal chili paste.
+A customer might order the degree of spiciness of their seblak beforehand, although the default taste is quite hot and spicy.
 Almost all kinds of kurupuk can be made as seblak, but the most savoury (and usually more costly) version uses kurupuk udang (prawn crackers).
 The wet kurupuk is boiled or stir fried with scrambled egg, vegetables, and other protein sources; either chicken, seafood (prawn, fish and squid), or slices of beef sausages or bakso, stir-fried with spicy sauces including garlic, shallot, kencur, kecap manis (sweet soy sauce), and sambal chili sauce.

 Moisted kurupuk would shrunk into smaller size compared to crispy fried ones, thus a lot of kurupuks are required to make a bowl of seblak.
 Since kurupuk — especially prawn and fish crackers, are quite costly, the cheaper street food version usually add other carbohydrate sources as a filler in order to lessen the use of wet kurupuk, and to make it more satisfying.
 These extra carbs are slices of kwetiau and/or macaroni.
 Another popular variant uses chicken feet as one of main ingredients.